|

 Pesticide companies would have you believe that all of their products provide the right solution to your ant problem.
 The huge number of cans of ant spray on the shelves at the store has us thinking that many of you buy into that theory, literally.
 But most uses of ant spray are doomed to failure because these products only kill the scouts and feeders.
 Meanwhile, back at the nest, which is almost always inaccessible to your spraying activities, the queen is pumping out hundreds and thousands more little ants, just for you.
 It's essential to get the poison back to the nest so you kill the queen.
 Worst of all, when you use these sprays, you're unnecessarily putting toxic poisons inside the place you live, eat, and breathe.

 The good news is that there is a cheap Secret Weapon you can use for your sugar ant problem.
-But before we get to that, there are some other things you should do as preventative measures to make your home less inviting and less accessible to the ants in the first place:
+But before we get to that, there are some other things you should do as preventative measures to make your home less inviting and less accessible to the sugar ants in the first place:

 - Clean Up: